Create your own ecommerce website and start selling successfully with ShopWired today

 The Shopify App Store

-Shopify's App Store allows you to enhance your e-commerce store's functionality and design even further and add functionality to the management side of your Shopify account so that you can more easily manage your orders, products and other aspects of your website.
+Shopify's App Store allows you to enhance your e-commerce store's functionality and design even further, and add functionality to the management side of your Shopify account so that you can more easily manage your orders, products and other aspects of your website.

-Some of the ecommerce apps and add-ons are free, but most of them have an additional monthly cost.
-The costs range anywhere from a couple of dollars to hundreds of dollars a month so just by installing a few essential apps you can find that the monthly cost of your store increases significantly.
+The monthly fee for apps range anywhere from a couple of dollars to hundreds of dollars so just by installing a few essential apps you can find that the monthly cost of your store increases significantly.
+It's therefore important to take a look at exactly what features you'll need your store to have and how much you'll be paying for those features before deciding whether to use Shopify as your ecommerce platform.

 Another cost consideration of the app store is the time you'll need to take in case you need support on one of the apps.
 Shopify does not provide support on third party apps, meaning you'll have to contact each app developer individually.
+This back and forth between different app developers, with Shopify as a middle-man, can increase the amount of time getting support significantly and, ultimately, time costs are money costs because they distract you from working on the aspects of your business that matter most - sales and marketing.

 Example app costs